In many ways, consultants have it good. But RFPs are not something most of us like.

 Ask around for recommendations.

 Who have your colleagues worked with?
 How successful did they feel the process was?
 Ask consultants you know and have worked with.
-Who do you they think is best at this kind of work?
+Who do you think is best at this kind of work?

 Talk to potential consultants before sending out the RFP.